-TEK-SIL is a revolutionary product designed to assist foundries in complying with the new standards for respirable silica.
-Allied developed TEK-SIL to significantly reduce the amount of respirable crystalline silica during installation.
+TEK-SIL is a revolutionary product designed to assist foundries in complying with the new standards for respirable crystalline silica.
+Allied developed TEK-SIL to reduce respirable crystalline silica during installation significantly.

 Information on Respirable Crystalline Silica OSHA Regulations as of February 2019.

 From a health perspective, Environmental Health and Safety (EHS) evaluates two kinds of dust during the install of a silica (SiO2) based products; respirable dust (small dust particles including amorphous silica) and respirable crystalline silica.

 There are two different types of silica, one is crystalline and the other is non-crystalline (amorphous).
 The three crystalline structures of silica are Quartz, Tridymite, and Cristobalite.
 The main type of silica that most people are exposed to is Quartz (For example: Beach sand).
 When the particle size of one of the crystalline Silica structures is smaller than 10 microns, it is considered to be respirable crystalline silica.

 The non-crystalline (amorphous) Personal Exposure Limit (PEL) formula used by OSHA for amorphous silica is 80 mg/m3/%SiO2 time weighted average (TWA).

 The current OSHA PEL standard for Respirable Dust is 5 mg/m3.
 A half face (Air Purifying Respirator) respirator provides protection to Respirable Dust up to 50 mg/m3.
 A full-face (Air Purifying Respirator) respirator provides protection to Respirable Dust up to 250 mg/m3.